jhuckaby/pixl-server-web/README.md

 The above example would catch all incoming requests starting with `/mycustomdir`, and serve up static files inside of the `/var/www/custom` directory on disk (and possibly nested directories as well).
 So a URL such as `http://MYSERVER/mycustomdir/foo/file1.txt` would map to the file `/var/www/custom/foo/file1.txt` on disk.

-In this case a default TTL is applied to all files via [http_static_ttl](#http_static_ttl).
+In this case a default TTL is applied to all files via [static_ttl](#static_ttl).
 If you would like to customize the TTL for your custom static directory, as well as specify other options, pass in an object as the 3rd argument to `addDirectoryHandler()`.
 Example of this:

 ```js
 server.WebServer.addDirectoryHandler( /^\/mycustomdir/, '/var/www/custom', {